S3gmentati0nFault/Slides/slides.md

 ---

-## Atos vs Gunrock

----

 ## Atos vs Gunrock \[Yux22\]

-The framework is compared to the BSP framework Gunrock (which was first revealed in 2018), and the performance can be quite a bit better, despite the drawbacks of the reuse approach required by the speculative behavior of the algorithms.
+Atos is compared to the BSP framework Gunrock (which was first revealed in 2018), and the performance can be quite a bit better, despite the drawbacks of the reuse approach required by the speculative behavior of the algorithms.

 In the images below we see the compute time of different configurations for the Atos framework compared with a simulation of Gunrock (left), in ms, and the amount of repeated calculations due to speculation on the right.